 Report local stories that build on our national investigations.
 We provide data, reporting recipes and other resources to help newsrooms localize our reporting on a wide array of issues, from health care and schools to public housing and environmental issues.
 Check out our data store and news applications for ideas.

-Pitch us a story to co-report.
-Pitches are evaluated on a case-by-case basis; you can email pitches to [email protected].
+Pitch us a freelance story.
+Pitches are evaluated on a case-by-case basis; you can submit pitches here.

 Pitch us a visual story.
 We review photo pitches on a rolling basis.
 You can submit your pitches here.